Houses in Multiple Occupation (HMOs)

 By law the council must maintain a register of all properties that have a valid HMO licence.

 If you would like to view the full version of the register you can do this at the Guildhall.
 Please e-mail us in advance to arrange a time to view it.
 If you would like copies of any of the information we may make a small charge.
-The register is maintained by the Private Sector Housing Team and they can be contacted on 01604 838585.
+The register is maintained by the Private Sector Housing Team and we can be contacted on 01604 838585.